-A Bachelor’s degree or equivalent from an accredited institution is required for admission to the Certificate Program in Native Nation Building.
+A bachelor’s degree or equivalent from an accredited institution is required for admission to the Certificate Program in Native Nation Building.
 The application procedure is a two-fold process with consideration by the department and by the UA Graduate College.

-- On line application and fee (if you are not already a graduate student in the University of Arizona AIS program)
+- Online application and fee (if you are not already a graduate student in the University of Arizona AIS program)

 - Personal statement (3-5 pages) about your interest in the certificate program